 - What services do you currently provide that are not your strengths, and are there any that are currently unsustainable?

 One of these changes that must take place is a revision of the provider’s business model to accommodate the new funding model.
 Providers must examine their processes, such as through Business Process Mapping, to identify inefficiencies.
 Inefficiencies might include:

 - Tasks with high labour cost but little benefit

 - Programs or services with little turnover

 - Processes that could be automated

 If you need assistance with any of these steps, we can help you.
-We provide Business Process Mapping, and can work with you do develop new processes.
+We provide Business Process Mapping and can work with you to develop new processes.
 Furthermore, we provide Automation of some systems.
-Contact us if you wish to discuss this further, or meet to explore your options with us.
+Contact us if you wish to discuss this further or meet to explore your options with us.